 Adverse information in credit reports can normally meet the substantial evidence standard to establish financial delinquency.
-Applicant's history of delinquent debts is documented in his credit report, and his admission to the allegations in the SOR.
-Applicant's delinquent debts are a security concern.
+Applicant's history of delinquent debts is documented in credit reports, and is supported by his admissions to the allegations in the SOR and in the personal subject interview.
 The evidence is sufficient to raise security concerns under Financial Considerations Disqualifying Conditions AG ¶ 19(a) (inability or unwillingness to satisfy debts), and AG ¶ 19(c) (a history of not meeting financial obligations).
 The information raises both an inability and an unwillingness to pay delinquent debt.